xwiz/stamplay-selfkickstarter/README.md

 # Managing the app

 Everytime you create reasource using Custom Object you can manage instances of the entities in the Admin section.
 This will let you to easily add edit.
-First of all create from Admin section an custom Object instance from found model, this instance will need to represent the amoutn raise until now.
+First of all create from Admin section an custom Object instance from found model, this instance will need to represent the amount raise until now.

 -----------------------